Governance As Performance

-Governance provides direction when pace, complexity and uncertainty increase, orienting decisions, clarifying accountability, and sustaining trust.
+Governance provides direction when pace, complexity and uncertainty increase, orienting decisions, clarifying accountability and sustaining trust.

 Many boards operate with governance models designed for a slower, more predictable environment.
-As technology, regulation and stakeholder expectations accelerate, inherited processes can quietly become constraints if they are no longer actively examined.

 Good governance does not slow organisations down.
 Bad governance does.